 What is a Digital Executor, and Do I Need One?

 Although we live in a digital age, having a digital executor is a very new and uncommon practice.
 A digital executor oversees your digital estate, including crypto, NFTs, and digital identity items such as social media or your email account(s).
-Essentially, a digital director oversees any kind of asset in a digital format.
+Essentially, a digital executor oversees any kind of asset in a digital format.

 Who can act as your Digital Executor?
 It could be a friend or family member.
-You can also employ the assistance of an estate planner, tax attorney, CPA, and crypto consultant to act as your digital executor.
+You can also employ the assistance of an estate planner, tax attorney, CPA, or crypto consultant to act as your digital executor.

 It’s possible to have a decentralized service distribute your assets instead of a digital executor.
 However, with proper estate planning, a third party is required to administer the crypto estate plan precisely as you have outlined.
 Still, slight gaps with automated solutions may make having a human being oversee the process essential.